David McCourt: Career

 In 2016, McCourt announced the first Public Private Partnership (PPP) in the Kingdom of Saudi Arabia following the Vision 2030 reform plans outlined by deputy crown prince Mohammed bin Salman, seeking to open up opportunities for foreign investment.
 Through his ownership of Skyware Technologies, McCourt also operates global manufacturing facilities in key territories including China, where he has set up multiple strategic partnerships.

 McCourt has launched several digital technology platforms and is the technology partner for sports content platform Dugout.
 In June 2016, McCourt launched ALTV.com, a digital TV platform.
 His investments also include a phone app called Findyr, a crowd sourcing technology invention.

 As the owner and Chairman of National Broadband Ireland, in November 2019, McCourt signed contracts with the Irish Government to deliver the country's €5 billion National Broadband Plan.
 Globally, this will be the single largest investment ever in telecommunication infrastructure by Government intervention to revitalise rural communities and stop the creation of socio-economic divide.
 It is the biggest investment in Ireland since rural electrification.

+In November 2024, five years on from the initial contract signing of the National Broadband Plan, The Department of the Environment, Climate and Communications published its first independent evaluation report conducted by EY, which found that the National Broadband Plan is delivering widespread direct and indirect benefits for businesses, homeowners and rural and underserved communities.
+The National Broadband Plan has been credited by Minister of State Ossian Smyth as being on time, on budget and having credible evidence that the project is delivering higher benefits that expected.

 McCourt is the author of the book 'Total Rethink: Why Entrepreneurs Should Act Like Revolutionaries', published by Wiley.
 The book became a Wall Street Journal best-seller in 2019.
 McCourt has also been a regular commentator providing editorials to international newspapers including the Financial Times and the Wall Street Journal.